The Bourne Legacy trailer

 The Bourne Legacy trailer offers lots of action, murders, and senseless brutality to entertainment the whole family.
-However murky its plot may be, expect the Tony Gilroy movie starring The Hurt Locker / Mission: Impossible - Ghost Protocol / The Avengers' Jeremy Renner to be a big hit.
+However murky its plot may be, expect the Tony Gilroy movie starring The Hurt Locker, Mission: Impossible – Ghost Protocol, and The Avengers actor Jeremy Renner to be a big hit.
 Gilroy also co-wrote the screenplay with Dan Gilroy.

 The Bourne Legacy also features the following actors in its prestigious cast: Oscar winner Rachel Weisz (The Constant Gardener), two-time Oscar nominee Edward Norton (American History X, Primal Fear), five-time Oscar nominee Albert Finney (Tom Jones, Murder on the Orient Express), three-time Oscar nominee Joan Allen (The Contender, The Crucible), and Oscar nominee David Strathairn (Good Night and Good Luck).
 Plus Scott Glenn, Donna Murphy, Oscar Isaac, Stacy Keach, Michael Chernus, and Corey Stoll.
 Matt Damon isn’t featured in the film, but his face can be seen on a TV news show when the name Jason Bourne is mentioned.